 In General

 Aberdeen Havre de Grace MD Perryville MD

-These three towns are very close to each other, and therefore, grouped as such
+These three towns are very close to each other along RT 40 East

+In General